adriangohjw/autogitc/README.md

 <i><b>Fun Fact</b>: Every commit in this project (except the very first one) was generated using the AI-powered commit message generator in this code!</i>

+## More About This Tool

+- This gem uses OpenAI's GPT-4o Mini model, which is cost-effective but requires an internet connection and an API key.
+Currently, the model is hardcoded.
+- It has no dependencies, making it easy to install and integrate into projects without conflicts.

 ## Installation

 Install it yourself as: